tardisgo/gohaxelib/README.md

 This software helps [Go](http://golang.org) programmers using the [TARDIS Go->Haxe transpiler](http:tardisgo.github.io) to call Haxe libraries by providing automated definitions of those libraries in Go.

+WARNING: This tool is incomplete and has an API that will change as it improves.

 Go definitions of Haxe libraries currently available are:

 - import "github.com/tardisgo/gohaxelib/_haxeapi"  // the api for the standard Haxe library http://api.haxe.org/